---

 For better clarity, let us assume that we are trying to initialize Axios in

-NeetoCal using neeto-commons-frontend
+[NeetoCal](https://www.neeto.com/neetocal) using `neeto-commons-frontend`.

-, just like any other JS project, we
+To use Axios in `neeto-commons-frontend`, just like any other JS project, we

-dependency, rollup will pull out the source code from axios
+dependency, rollup will pull out the source code from `axios` and include it in

 the package's published bundle.

-Similarly, since NeetoCal has both neeto-commons-frontend
+Similarly, since NeetoCal has both `neeto-commons-frontend` and `axios` as its

 dependencies, [webpack](https://webpack.js.org) will pull out both of their